grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     with a micro-fiber cloth and install the provided debonding tape (H-shaped tape) onto the front camera region of the display.
 Ensure that the front camera is centered within the circular cutout of the tape.
-Proceed to attach the rest of the tape around the enclosure
+Proceed to apply the rest of the tape around the enclosure

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image18.png" alt-text="A screen with a camera.":::